Catalytic converter: Three-way

-Since 1981, "three-way" (oxidation-reduction) catalytic converters have been used in vehicle emission control systems in the United States and Canada; many other countries have also adopted stringent vehicle emission regulations that in effect require three-way converters on gasoline-powered vehicles.
+Since 1981, the three-way (oxidation-reduction) catalytic converters have been used in vehicle emission control systems in the United States and Canada; many other countries have also adopted stringent vehicle emission regulations which in effect require three-way converters on gasoline-powered vehicles.
 The reduction and oxidation catalysts are typically contained in a common housing; however, in some instances, they may be housed separately.
-A three-way catalytic converter has three simultaneous tasks:
+A three-way catalytic converter does three simultaneous tasks: